 Who Are Youth With A Vision?

 We are a small and steadily growing not for profit Ugandan based and registered (Reg.
 C.D.
-2211) grassroots organisation operating in a desperately poor region of greater Masaka, lacking most of the facilities that one could take for granted, found in 2002 by John Mugabi, who and all his siblings were raised up in a humble family, and mainly by their mother who was denied an education for being a girl and later forced into an early marriage by her own father.
-Denying John’s mother an education and forcing her into an early marriage was an abuse of her rights which greatly affected the entire family.
+2211) grassroots organisation operating in a desperately poor region of greater Masaka, lacking most of the facilities that one could take for granted, found in 2002 by John Mugabi, who and all his siblings were raised up in a humble family, and mainly by their mother who was denied education for being a girl and later forced into an early marriage by her own father.
+Denying John’s mother's education and forcing her into an early marriage was an abuse of her rights which greatly affected the entire family.
 She could not access a paid job to sustain the family and some of John’s siblings died before the age of 5 years, and of preventable diseases simply because of ignorance.
 John’s mum had learnt skills in crafts, basketry and baking which she passed on to her children.

 John learnt a lot of skills in crafts from her mum which he later employed to supplement his living and that of the young people he encountered along his lifelong journey.
 For John and his siblings, life was just about survival.
 And very often older siblings could help the mother with their hardly earned and pooled stipends from the crafts and wages to provide for the necessities of the young siblings.